 Satisfaction Prediction Scores can be an extremely valuable tool in your customer service toolbox.
 They predict how pleased (or displeased) a customer is likely to be with your assistance, based on data, satisfaction ratings, and other metrics collected from past customer interactions.
+Satisfaction scores can be applied to all ticket types, except Problem tickets.

 In order to use Satisfaction Prediction Scores, you need a minimum of 200 satisfaction ratings per month, with a combination of both good and bad ratings, on tickets that have a First Reply Time greater than 0 (Chat and Talk tickets are excluded for this reason).
 If this criteria is met a model can be built.
 A validation and performance check is then run on the model.
 Provided the model meets a performance threshold the feature will become available for your account.'